Awards & Publications

 Illustrator and painter of wildlife and the history of the American West.

 The Bull-Bransom Award is given annually to recognize excellence in the field of children’s book illustration with a focus on nature and wildlife.
 The art award is named after Charles Livingston Bull and Paul Bransom, who were among the first and finest American artist-illustrators to specialize in wildlife subjects.
 Both had a tremendous impact on younger artists and both illustrated numerous children’s books.
-Bull-Bransom Awardees will be limited to illustrators living in the United States for a book published in the previous calendar year by an American publisher depicting nature and/or wildlife.
+Bull-Bransom Awardees will be limited to illustrators living in the United States for a book published in the previous calendar year depicting nature and/or wildlife.
 The illustrator need not be the author of the text.
 The award may be given posthumously.

 Winners receive a $5,000 cash award, and a custom award plaque.